 In the United States there is this misconception of what a traditional Greek salad is.
 In Greece, and in our homes, when making a Greek salad, we don’t like to mix our tomatoes with our lettuce.
 I actually feel as if the tomato is dirtying up my lettuce or the other way around.
 So the Greek salad that you will find at a Greek diner stateside, is more of a representation of aspects of our culture, rather than an actual traditional food.

 So the horiatiki, or the village salad, is by far the most beloved salad of Greeks across the world.
 And it consists of fresh tomatos, cucumbers, red onion slices, Greek olives, feta cheese, perhaps a slices greek pepper.
 Garnished with a generous sprinkle of dry oregano from our mountains, sea salt from the Greek seas, extra virgin olive oil (probably from your family’s own olive groves) and often a splash of red wine vinegar from our grapes.
-You will find it in any Greek home and on the menu of every Greek taverna.

 1-2 Persian cucumbers